 Click Duplicate to copy a test definition to a new test.

-Note: To use this feature, the test name should contain 120 characters or less.
+Note: This feature requires the test name to be comprised of 120 characters or less.

 |Give your test a label||